 Leaders of the Ho Chi Minh City People's Committee and departments respond to voters' opinions.
 Photo: VIET DUNG |

 Speaking at the program, Vice Chairman of the Ho Chi Minh City People's Committee Duong Anh Duc said that Ho Chi Minh City considers digital transformation as one of the key tasks, setting development goals based on technology platforms.
-In 2021, Ho Chi Minh City spent 0.78% of its budget on digital transformation, this figure was 0.97% in 2022 and is expected to be more than 1% in 2023.
+In 2021, Ho Chi Minh City spent 0.78% of the budget on digital transformation, this figure in 2022 was 0.97% and is expected to be more than 1% in 2023.

 Regarding the voters' proposal to build an information application to resolve people's complaints, the Vice Chairman of the Ho Chi Minh City People's Committee said that the Ho Chi Minh City People's Committee has directed the Ho Chi Minh City People's Committee Office to plan to build this software, to be completed in 2023.
 The software aims to resolve people's complaints in a thorough, transparent and timely manner.

-Regarding the information about enterprises participating in digital transformation, Vice Chairman of the Ho Chi Minh City People's Committee Duong Anh Duc said that the Ho Chi Minh City People's Committee has directed the Department of Information and Communications to develop a plan to form a digital transformation center of Ho Chi Minh City.
-This Department plays the role of a bridge, introducing to enterprises the need for digital transformation of Ho Chi Minh City.
-Ho Chi Minh City does not distinguish between large or small enterprises but depends on the quality of the solution.
-Therefore, comrade Duong Anh Duc suggested that enterprises boldly introduce effective solutions on digital transformation to the Ho Chi Minh City People's Committee.
+Regarding the information about the enterprises participating in digital transformation, Vice Chairman of the Ho Chi Minh City People's Committee Duong Anh Duc said that the Ho Chi Minh City People's Committee has directed the Department of Information and Communications to develop a plan to form a digital transformation center of Ho Chi Minh City.
+This Department plays a role as a bridge to introduce the digital transformation needs of Ho Chi Minh City to enterprises.
+Ho Chi Minh City does not distinguish between large and small enterprises but depends on the quality of the solution.
+Therefore, comrade Duong Anh Duc suggested that enterprises boldly introduce effective digital transformation solutions to the Ho Chi Minh City People's Committee.

-Accordingly, Mr. Duong Anh Duc suggested that the authorities introduce preferential policies of Ho Chi Minh City to businesses with effective digital transformation solutions.
-At the same time, Ho Chi Minh City always wants to absorb social resources to accelerate the progress and quality of digital transformation services, serving people better and better.
+Accordingly, comrade Duong Anh Duc suggested that the authorities introduce to businesses with effective digital transformation solutions the preferential policies of Ho Chi Minh City.
+At the same time, Ho Chi Minh City always wants to absorb socialized resources to speed up the progress and quality of digital transformation services, serving the people better and better.

 Regarding the training of digital transformation resources, according to Vice Chairman of the Ho Chi Minh City People's Committee Duong Anh Duc, this is a task that Ho Chi Minh City has implemented from the beginning in the process of implementing digital government.
 In 2022, Ho Chi Minh City has trained over 1,000 cadres to serve digital transformation.
 In addition, the Ministry of Information and Communications has organized online training for commune-level cadres on digital transformation.
 Ho Chi Minh City has introduced more than 500 commune, ward and town cadres to participate in the program.
 In the near future, the city's departments and branches will continue to have training programs for digital transformation cadres for localities.